Coinigy Vs TradingView – The leading technical analysis software compared

 What Is the Quality of The Charting Software?

-Needless to say, Coinigy and TradingView are aware of the importance of charting tools to traders.
+Coinigy and TradingView are aware of the importance of charting tools to traders.
 And they have gone about offering these tools to their users in two distinct ways.
-For TradingView, it opts for HTML5 charts, which allows users to pick from over 50 intuitive drawing tools to work on various chart layouts.
-While this a given, it also caters to a larger demographic of traders, as it supports multiple markets.
+For TradingView, it opts for HTML5 charts, which let users pick from over 50 intuitive drawing tools to work on various chart layouts.
+While this a given, it also caters to a larger demographic of traders since it supports multiple markets.
 As such, it is easy for users with diversified portfolios to manage and analyze the market trends of their holdings on just one platform.

 Moreover, TradingView does much more than provide technical analysis infrastructure.
 There is a news layout available on the platform, which users can survey to perform fundamental analysis.

-Unlike TradingView, Coinigy streamlines its services for crypto traders, which might initially come as a limitation.
+In contrast to TradingView, Coinigy streamlines its services for crypto traders, which might initially come as a limitation.
 A closer look reveals that it is one of the strengths of Coinigy.
-This platform supports a myriad of cryptocurrencies, as opposed to TradingView’s capacity to only support popular coins.
+This platform supports a myriad of cryptocurrencies as opposed to TradingView’s capacity to support popular coins only.
 In light of this, Coinigy is suitable for traders who invest most of their funds in the burgeoning crypto market.
 Likewise, Coinigy does not support HTML5.
 Instead, it permits users to integrate the charts of their favorite exchanges and execute trades.

-Although this might seem like a downside to some, crypto traders, however, revel in this charting model.
+Although this might seem like a downside to some, crypto traders revel in this charting model.
 It allows them to compare prices on different exchanges and profit from their disparities.
 From the information gathered from Coinigy’s website, the platform supports over 40 exchanges’ charts, and users can trade on 11 of these exchanges directly from Coinigy.
 Also, it supports the checking of real-time balances on 23 exchanges.

 What About Their Pricing?